aztecrex/engineer-site/src/articles/this-was-supposed-to-be-easy.md

 most anything as far as I can tell but it is a big spec with much Ruby-ness and I just want to write a blog that nobody will read.
 I found [this little gem](http://jekyllbootstrap.com/) (ha!) and, as promised, I had a blog up on GH pages in less than three minutes.
 And there was a CLI.
 And the entries were _markdown_!
-My goodness, this was going to be awesome.
+My word, this was going to be awesome.

 Until I tried to change the theme.
-This may shock you but Ruby on OSX is a hot mess.
-This is probably not Ruby's fault but Lordy is it _complicated_ to get dependencies right on a Mac.
-I had `brew install`ed Ruby when I first got this MacBook and that may have been a mistake.
+It may shock you but Ruby on OSX is a hot mess.
+It is probably not Ruby's fault but Lordy is it _complicated_ to get dependencies working on a Mac.
+I had `brew install`ed Ruby when I first got the MacBook and that may have been a mistake.
 Tl;dr the dependencies could not be resolved through any of my own work nor after hours of Googling.
 When it started looking like I'd have to become a Ruby expert, I decided to call it.